dmotte/ui24rsc/README.md

 ui24rsc dots,full human-friendly.yml official.json
 ```

-:information_source: for more details on how to use this command, you can also refer to the help message (`ui24rsc --help`).
+:information_source: For more details on how to use this command, you can also refer to the help message (`ui24rsc --help`).

 ## Development